-Does your area have a Community Protection Plan?
+Does your area have a Community Bushfire Protection Plan?

-Community Protection Plans include a map of the area with roads in and out, local radio frequencies for bushfire alerts and locations of nearby safer places where they exist.
+Community Bushfire Protection Plans include a map of the area with roads in and out, local radio frequencies for bushfire alerts and locations of bushfire places of last resort (Nearby Safer Places) where they exist.